johnnoren/raycaster-ts/README.md

 It generates a random maze and let's you walk around in it.
 Not really a game at the moment but can be turned into one.

-It runs in the browser and you can [try it here](https://raycaster-ts.netlify.app/).
+It runs in the browser and you use the arrow keys to move around, [try it here](https://raycaster-ts.netlify.app/).